Become an Interpreter: Education and Career Roadmap

 Many colleges and universities offer formal training for students who want to become interpreters.
-Community colleges and universities sometimes offer certificate or associate's degree programs specifically in interpreter preparation.
+Community colleges and universities sometimes offer certificate or associate's degree programs specifically focusing on interpreter preparation.
 Depending on the field, training may also be offered through employers.
 For example, court and medical interpreters are likely to receive on-the-job training.
 Additional interpreter training may also require extensive fieldwork hours and interning in the area of your interest.

 Step 3: Take an Interpreter Test